stefanvictora/hue-scheduler/docs/advanced_command_line_options.md

 Enables the creation of scenes that always match the state of a scheduled light, room or zone.

-Note: Dynamically created Home Assistant scenes can't be assigned to areas or directly displayed in the dashboard.
-However, they remain accessible for use in automations.
-Hue Scheduler creates a scene for each group and area a scheduled entity is assigned to.
+Note: Dynamically created Home Assistant scenes can't be assigned to areas.
+However, they remain usable in automations.
+Hue Scheduler creates one scene per group and per area that a scheduled entity belongs to.

 **Default**: false